 You can apply for funding for development of an SME or for investments in SMEs, when you want to significantly invest in restructuring or growth.
 The funding can also be used to improve internationalisation and export efforts and possibilities, or to induce growth by developing new products, services or production methods.
 The goal can be to reach new markets or map out new business opportunities.
-The project can be run to improve growth, technology, internationalisation, productivity and business expertise.
+The goal may also be to promote technological innovation, digitalisation, or actions that promote carbon neutrality.